A note on generalized tensor CUR approximation for tensor pairs and tensor triplets based on the tubal product: Matrix CUR (MCUR) approximation of a single matrix, matrix pairs and matrix triples

-The Matrix CUR (MCUR), or cross approximation, is a well-known method for fast low-rank matrix approximation with interpretable factor matrices and linear computational complexity \cite{goreinov1997theory}.
-This technique proposes to choose the individual columns and rows of a matrix in order to preserve the original data matrix's structure, such as negativity or sparsity.
+A well-known technique for fast low-rank approximation is the Matrix CUR (MCUR) method, or cross approximation \cite{goreinov1997theory}.
+Its strength lies in selecting a small subset of the original matrix's columns and rows to form an interpretable factorization.
+This approach maintains the matrix's salient features, e.g. like sparsity and non-negativity, at linear computational cost.
 Let us describe it formally.
-Given $\X\in\mathbb{R}^{I_1\times I_2}$ be a give data matrix.
-The MCUR approximation seeks the approximation of the form $\X\approx\C\U\R$ where $\C=\X(:,\mathcal{J}),\,\R=\X(\mathcal{I},:)$ and $\mathcal{I}\subset \{1,2,\ldots,I_1\}$ and $\mathcal{J}\subset\{1,2,\ldots,I_2\}$.
+For a given data matrix $\X\in\mathbb{R}^{I_1\times I_2}$ , the MCUR method seeks the approximation of the form $\X\approx\C\U\R$ where $\C=\X(:,\mathcal{J}),\,\R=\X(\mathcal{I},:)$ and $\mathcal{I}\subset \{1,2,\ldots,I_1\}$ and $\mathcal{J}\subset\{1,2,\ldots,I_2\}$.
 It is obvious that the best middle matrix is

 as it minimizes the error term or